 Shared adventure – with even a little faux danger thrown in.
 It’s the stuff of the best romance movies, right?
 Before you decide which nice restaurant to go to for dinner later, get your blood pumping with some activity and some adventure in unknown territory.

 If you have your scuba certification, you have to dive here.
 Cozumel is one of the best spots for diving in the world, and conditions are good all year round.
 Typical 2-tank boat dives leave in the morning by 8 or 9 am, and return around 1 pm, depending on your outfitter.

 You’ll love your divemasters and crew, meet new friends from around the world, and explore another atmosphere!
 Or consider hiring a private dive guide for just the two of you.

 Stand-up Paddleboarding (SUP) for Two

-If you already know your way around a stand-up paddleboard, take the opportunity to do an advanced tour of both wildlife and Mayan cultural traces in the remote northern mangroves, where you’ll encounter a few of Cozumel’s Mayan ruins and more exotic waterfowl, juvenile fish and marine life, and even our own unusual species of upside-down jellyfish (non-stinging!).
+If you already know your way around a stand-up paddleboard, take the opportunity to do an advanced eco-friendly tour of both wildlife and Mayan cultural traces in the remote northern mangroves, where you’ll encounter a few of Cozumel’s Mayan ruins and more exotic waterfowl, juvenile fish and marine life, and even our own unusual species of upside-down jellyfish (non-stinging!).